isaacadams/welcome-to-rust/Crates.md

 | [`csv`](https://crates.io/crates/csv)               | csv             |
 | [`serde_yaml`](https://crates.io/crates/serde_yaml) | yaml            |

-## Intro (for JS devs): where the HELL is `JSON.parse()`?

-It is generally true that most people are familiar with javascript based languages and, as a result, are spoiled, especially when it comes to parsing JSON.

-Yeah, parsing (`deserializing`) and stringifying (`serializing`) JSON is super easy in JS/TS. _Just_ use `JSON.parse(...)` or `JSON.stringify(...)`.
-It is that simple in javascript land.
-This is not the case in other languages because unlike javascript, other languages care about things like (real) types and performance.

-My programming career began in the .NET world, which, its been a few years, but last I checked, `Newtonsoft.Json` was the most popular nuget package for handling json serialization and deserialization.
-Coming from that background, it was not surprising to me that rust did not have something as simple as `JSON.parse/stringify`.
-In fact, when I began learning javascript, I was shocked to discover that JSON parsing was so... simple.

-All of that to say, if you are coming from a javascript background and that is the only language you have ever used, avoid being one of those crybaby developers who compare everything to the only language they have ever known.

 ## `serde`: ser/de(ser)-ialization in rust

 Similar to `log`, `serde` is merely an abstraction api that empowers downstream implementations (`serde_json`, `toml`, etc.) to use a common trait or interface system for a high degree of interoperability.